 Later, after having spent hours with my head inside the ovens at the excavations, my family and I ventured out at night to eat some of the world’s best Pizza.

-I was struck not only by the great pizza, but by the fact that the ovens were so similar to the Pompeii pizza ovens that I had seen during the days.
-After a few evenings of talking with restaurant owners and Pizzaiolo’s, I hatched the idea to re-create the Pompeii Oven, and make it a project that could be done by hobbyists, enthusiasts and builders around the world, and started working on the plans.
+I was struck not only by the great pizza, but by the fact that the ovens were so similar to the Pompeii pizza ovens that I had seen during the day.
+After a few evenings of talking with restaurant owners and Pizzaiolos, I hatched the idea to re-create the Pompeii Oven, and make it a project that could be done by hobbyists, enthusiasts, and builders around the world, and then got started working on the plans.

 Designing and Building the First Oven

-The next step was to actually build a Pompeii Oven.
-Jim Hatch and I met on-line at a brick oven user group, and began exploring how to best put the Pompeii pizza oven idea to work in the real world.
+The next step was to actually build a Pompeii Oven Kit.
+Jim Hatch and I met online at a brick oven user group, and began exploring how to best put the Pompeii pizza oven idea to work in the real world.
 Jim’s creative solutions to oven design and construction issues were great, and we concluded that the oven would work for an English-speaking audience.
-Jim took the plunge, and started the first Pompeii Oven.
+Jim took the plunge, and started the first Pompeii Oven Kit.

 An original Pompeii Oven.